etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/zzToDoDone.md

 * dockerize

 * out of memory : python process terminated with "killed" message
   * TF1.x version implemented by mgpi also has same problem
+  * **check what happens when we do simulate mode**
+    * if memory usage increase much slowly
+      * can be confident that it is only optimizer's problem
+      * no problems in the simulator

 * cumulative learning(?)
   * learn after loading the previously learned model parameter in distributed learning